bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

   It will *"move"* the directory to the same place but with a new name: `mv OLD_NAME NEW_NAME`
   *Don't forget to use `[TAB]`!*

-5. Check that the directory has been correctly renamed using `ls`
+5. Check that the directory has been correctly renamed using `ls`.

 6. Move into the `data` directory with `cd data` and confirm where you are by running `pwd`.

-Now we want to inspect the content of file ` rna_coding_R64-5-1_20240529.fasta.gz`.
+Now we want to inspect the content of file `rna_coding_R64-5-1_20240529.fasta.gz`.
 Before we can do that, we need to unzip it using the command `gzip -d rna_coding_R64-5-1_20240529.fasta.gz`.
 What does the -d flag mean?
 See if you can find out with `gzip --help`.

 Now that the file is decompressed (check with `ls`) we can finally view its content.
 1. Use `head rna_coding_R64-5-1_20240529.fasta` to print the first 10 lines.